Devastated, mourning Chavez supporters pour onto streets

 Some opponents could not hide their happiness at the end to a rule they viewed as a cruel dictatorship.

-"At last!" shouted some women, coming out of their homes in one upscale neighborhood.
+"At last!" shouted some women, coming out of their homes in one upscale neighbourhood.

 Hatred for Chavez ran deep among the wealthier members of Venezuela's population.